Today I had the need to add a bunch of named text files to a folder in the Finder on my Mac.

 I found this to be more than twice as fast as the “traditional” method of making several files.
 Hopefully, it can help you out too.
 Remember, use it with FastScripts for quick keystroke access.
 Save as a script in the “Finder” scripts folder

 Here’s the code.
-Just copy and paste into AppleScript Editor and save…
+Download the source, open up and copy/paste into AppleScript Editor and save…

 property defaultFileName : "newFile.txt" tell me to activate set theFileName to text returned of (display dialog "Enter a file name:" default answer defaultFileName) tell application "Finder" activate if the (count of windows) is not 0 then set theFolder to (folder of the front window) as text set theFolder to POSIX path of theFolder else set theFolder to POSIX path of (get path to desktop) end if set addedFile to (theFolder & theFileName) do shell script "touch '" & addedFile & "'" if the (count of windows) is not 0 then set addedFile to (POSIX file addedFile) as alias select addedFile end if end tell